 If you think of a scale where at one end of the spectrum we have “disciplined” (low risk, guaranteed result), and at the other end of the spectrum we have “agile” (accepting risk for a potentially higher reward), different parts of your HR organization can and should be at different points along the scale.

 When it’s not a matter of life or death, I think you should generally err on the side of willingness to take risks, give up control over the outcome and strive for a new and better result.

-We are a pretty agile company here at Culture Amp in a lot of the things we do around People and Culture.
+We are a pretty agile company here at Culture Amp, especially when it comes to People and Culture.
 But when it comes to something like payroll, or data security, we operate 100% at the disciplined end of the scale.
 In other areas such as our learning and development initiatives, we have a very high appetite for risk.

 There needs to be an ongoing conversation around the risks and the potential for outsize returns.
 For the majority of HR functions, the potential returns are huge, and the risks are small or manageable.

 No two words are more destructive than “Best Practice”

 In thinking about risk in HR, one of my pet hates is the term "best practice."

 No two words are more destructive for HR than “best practice.”
 Fundamentally, the greatest value that HR can add is to build a true competitive advantage for the company from people and culture.
 But by definition, it’s impossible to find an advantage over your competitors if you adopt exactly the same practices as them.

 When dealing with people and company culture, it’s pointless to try and find one thing that everybody else is doing and call it “best practice.”
 Would you talk about the "best practice" food to eat?
 If Italian is currently the most profitable, does that mean it’s better than every other food and the only cuisine any restaurant should serve?
 Of course not.